 2012 winner: Lykke Li – ‘I Follow Rivers’ (Sweden)

-The following awards are decided by panels of industry experts:
+The following awards are decided purely by our jury of industry experts:

 Best European Festival Line-Up